FEI38750/MTD/README.md

   - For reference, the MTD running time would be:
     - Bulk RNA-seq: for 10 samples, 20 fastq files (total 47 Gb) by using 20 threads CPU is ~8 hours (except correlation analysis).
 In addition, the correlation analysis may need a further ~26-30hours (results in halla folder).
 So the total running time would be ~34-38 hours.
     - Single-cell RNA-seq: for fastq files contain ~2000 cells, by using 20 threads CPU is ~2 hours.
-  - Users can add any other host species easily by one command line:\
+  - In addition to initially supported human, mouse, and rhesus monkey, users can easily add any other host species by one command line:\
     **bash Customized_host.sh -t [threads] -d [host_genome_Ensembl_address] -c [host_taxid] -g [host_gtf_Ensembl_address]**\
       For example:\
       <code>bash ~/MTD/Customized_host.sh -t 20 -d http://ftp.ensembl.org/pub/release-104/fasta/callithrix_jacchus/dna/Callithrix_jacchus.ASM275486v1.dna.toplevel.fa.gz -c 9483 -g http://ftp.ensembl.org/pub/release-104/gtf/callithrix_jacchus/Callithrix_jacchus.ASM275486v1.104.gtf.gz </code>